Holographic cameras: an eye for the bulk: Introduction

 Concretely, we will mostly study relativistic conformal field theories, where $p^\mu$ is a timelike vector.
-We will imagine that $\cO(x)$ is a simple operator like the electromagnetic current $J^\mu(x)$ or the stress tensor $T^{\mu\nu}(x)$ and treat it as a light scalar for simplicity.
+We will imagine that $\cO(x)$ is a simple operator such as the electromagnetic current $J^\mu(x)$ or the stress tensor $T^{\mu\nu}(x)$, and treat it like a light scalar for simplicity.

 To confirm that a projectile has indeed been fired, one could measure one-point functions in the state \eqref{excited state}.
 Removing an inessential integration, this boils down to three-point functions \be \int_{\delta x}\ \psi_{p,L}(\delta x)\ \<\Psi|\ \cO(x{+}\tfrac12\delta x)\ \cO'(y)\ \cO(x{-}\tfrac12\delta x)\ |\Psi\>. \ee The only integration here is over the separation $\delta x^\mu$ between the operators that create and absorb the excitation; this suffices to control its energy and momentum.
 Such correlators have been much studied and will be further discussed below.
 If $\cO'$ is the stress tensor, for example, then \eqref{excited 3pt} measures the energy and momentum density at $y$.
 In holographic theories in the vacuum, this reveals an essentially spherical expanding shell of energy \cite{Hofman:2008ar}.
 One could also replace the state $|\Psi\>$ by a density matrix, ie.~a thermal state (to keep our notations light we won't indicate this).
 In a thermal state, correlators like \eqref{excited 3pt} with boosted $p^\mu$ can probe jet-like excitations of a strongly interacting plasma (see \cite{Arnold:2011qi} and references therein).
 In addition to the energy and charge spreading out with time, among other features, one observes the jet center-of-energy slowing down and eventually stopping as it dissipates into the medium.
 These observations are all compatible with a dual picture of a point-like (or stringy) projectile reversibly moving in a bulk gravitational field.
 However, they are admittedly rather blunt probes of the bulk, and no smoking guns.